-The Department of Housing and Community Development (DHCD), in coordination with educational outreach and environmental testing from the Department of Energy and the Environment, conducts lead-safe abatement activities across the District.
-The Lead-Safe Washington Program (LSW) administers both a Lead Hazard Control Grant and a Lead Hazard Reduction Demonstration Grant, competitively awarded through the Department of Housing and Urban Development's Healthy Homes and Lead Hazard Control Program.
+DHCD, in coordination with educational outreach and environmental testing from DOEE, conducts lead-safe abatement activities across the District.
+The Lead-Safe Washington Program (LSW) administers both a Lead Hazard Control Grant and a Lead Hazard Reduction Demonstration Grant, competitively awarded through HUD's Healthy Homes and Lead Hazard Control Program.
 Lead abatement activities are targeted to low and moderate-income families with at least one child under six years old.
 Implementation involves approving and monitoring the full range of lead-hazard reduction activities - disclosure verification, risk assessment completion, lead scope-of-work development; finance for the lead-based paint reduction work, construction inspection, and verification of clearance.
-Once the Department of Energy and Environment (DOEE) reviews and approves a permitted project's clearance examination report, a notification is issued to the appropriate party.
+Once DOEE reviews and approves a permitted project's clearance examination report, a notification is issued to the appropriate party.
 DOEE issues a Notice of Compliance to the property owner if an enforcement action was issued prior to the clearance examination, and issues a Notice of Permit Completion to the property owner and permitting company if no enforcement action was issued prior to the clearance examination.

-In addition to DHCD's lead remediation activities, the Department of Energy and Environment (DOEE) works with the District's Child and Family Services Agency to inspect the homes of prospective foster parents to ensure they do not contain lead-based paint hazards, and takes enforcement actions to ensure any identified hazards are eliminated prior to a child being allowed to move in to the home.
+In addition to DHCD's lead remediation activities, DOEE works with the District's CFSA to inspect the homes of prospective foster parents to ensure they do not contain lead-based paint hazards, and takes enforcement actions to ensure any identified hazards are eliminated prior to a child being allowed to move in to the home.
 DOEE also oversees the work of contractors and others whose activities disturb painted surfaces in pre-1978 residential properties and child-occupied facilities to ensure lead-based paint hazards are not generated by those activities, and requires remediation measures should hazards be identified.

 Last year, DOEE initiated a three-year project to improve the rate at which children living in the District of Columbia are getting screened for possible lead exposure.
 The District requires that children get screened twice by the time they are two years old - once between the ages of 6 and 14 months, and a second time between the ages of 22 and 26 months.
-To help this initiative, DOEE funded three grantrecipients to perform outreach efforts to pediatricians, health fairs, and residents.
-DOEE also works in close collaboration with the District's Medicaid agency, the Department of Health Care Finance, with the District's managed care organizations, and with DC Public Schools to actively promote screening of all children less than six years of age.
+To help this initiative, DOEE funded three grant-recipients to perform outreach efforts to pediatricians, health fairs, and residents.
+DOEE also works in close collaboration with the District's Medicaid agency, the Department of Health Care Finance, with the District's managed care organizations, and with DC Public Schools to actively promote screening of all children under the age of six .

 The Lead-Hazard Prevention and Elimination Act, which entered into force in 2009, contains several health-protective provisions, including a requirement that contractors working on properties built before 1978 use lead-safe work practices when disturbing painted surfaces.
 It also requires that property owners maintain residential properties free of lead-based paint hazards.
-The Department of Energy and the Environment and the Department of Consumer and Regulatory Affairs will continue to enforce this law, in collaboration with the DC Housing Authority.
+The DOEE and the DCRA will continue to enforce this law, in collaboration with DCHA.